 Background: Testing for COVID 19 infection continues to be a cornerstone in reducing the spread of COVID and supporting safe worksites for employees and the public.
 COVID cases persist, and testing continues to play an important role and complements existing effective strategies to reduce the spread of disease.
-These prevention strategies include staying home if you are unwell, use of appropriate and effective face covering that are required in some settings and recommended in all others, maintaining social distancing where possible.
+These prevention strategies include staying home if you are unwell, use of appropriate and effective face covering that are required in some settings, and through rapid testing early identification of cases and subsequent isolation to reduce the spread of COVID to others.
 Booster shots are highly recommended and required in some sectors.
-Testing also allows for early diagnosis and possible use of antiviral medications.
+Testing also allows for early diagnosis, and possible use of antiviral medications.